-- Contaminant concentrations in well MW-3 rose modestly, and are within the general seasonal range of concentrations.
-Only well MW-3 has detectable concentrations; all are below MCLs; however, TPH as gasoline and total xylenes are above the generic RWQCB ESL goals for a drinking water source.
-The analytical results are representative of seasonal groundwater concentration fluctuations. - Since the May 2003 monitoring and sampling event, contaminant concentrations have been fluctuating at or below the lower edge of the historic range of concentrations.
-In general, excluding the November 2002 groundwater monitoring event, decreasing contaminant concentrations have generally been present at this site since the November 2000 sampling event.
-Groundwater concentrations rose significantly during the November 2002 sampling event. - Analysis of contaminant trends over time indicates a likely generalized inverse relationship between groundwater levels and contaminant concentrations.
+- Contaminant concentrations in well MW-3 decreased since the previous event, and are within the general seasonal range of concentrations.
+Only well MW-3 has detectable concentrations.

+Except TPH as gasoline, all compounds are below the generic RWQCB ESL goals for a drinking water source, and all compounds are below MCLs (TPH as gasoline does not have an MCL).
+The analytical results for all compounds are representative of seasonal groundwater concentration fluctuations. - Since the May 2003 monitoring and sampling event, contaminant concentrations have been fluctuating at or below the lower edge of the historic range of concentrations.
+In general, excluding the November 2002 groundwater monitoring event, decreasing seasonally consistent contaminant concentrations have generally been present at this site since the November 2000 sampling event.
+Groundwater concentrations rose significantly during the November 2002 sampling event. - Previous analysis of contaminant trends over time indicates a likely generalized inverse relationship between groundwater levels and contaminant concentrations.
 This suggests drainage of contaminants from soil pores upon declines in groundwater elevations.
 The consistent decline and the associated asymptotic concentration curve in concentrations of TPH as gasoline and benzene from June 1993 suggest contamination at this location is associated with a near surface vadose zone soil source.
 This supports the selected remedial action plan, source excavation. - A previous one-time analysis for fuel oxygenates by EPA Method 8260 found no fuel oxygenates in groundwater collected from well MW-3.
 Specifically, MTBE was not detected by this method.
 Thus, all reported concentrations of MTBE are considered to be 3-methyl-pentane. - The direction of groundwater flow is likely to the northwest based on previously generated data. - Previous evaluations of RNA chemical parameters present at the site appear to indicate that the site is largely under aerobic conditions; however, anaerobic conditions are present in the core of the contaminant plume, and are seasonally present over a larger area at the site.
 In general, aerobic conditions appear to undergo reestablishment prior to flow of the groundwater beneath the onsite residential dwelling.

 - As approved by the ACEHD, the site will continue with semiannual (twice a year) monitoring and sampling.
-The next monitoring event is scheduled for November 2008, after the anticipated remedial excavation currently planned for mid-September 2008. - A copy of this report has been forwarded to:
+The next monitoring event is scheduled for May 2009. - A copy of this report has been forwarded to: